projectacrn/acrn-hypervisor/doc/primer/index.rst

 **************

 This section introduces the Virtio devices supported by ACRN.
-Currently all the Back-end virtio drivers are implemented using the virtio APIs and the FE drivers are re-using Linux standard Front-end virtio drivers.
+Currently all the Back-end Virtio drivers are implemented using the Virtio APIs and the FE drivers are re-using Linux standard Front-end Virtio drivers.

 Virtio-rnd
 =================

-The virtio-rnd entropy device supplies high-quality randomness for guest use.
-The virtio device ID of the virtio-rnd device is 4, and supports one virtqueue of 64 entries (configurable in the source code).
+The Virtio-rnd entropy device supplies high-quality randomness for guest use.
+The Virtio device ID of the Virtio-rnd device is 4, and supports one virtqueue of 64 entries (configurable in the source code).
 No feature bits are defined.

 When the FE driver requires random bytes, the BE device places bytes of random data onto the virtqueue.

-To launch the virtio-rnd device, you can use the following command:
+To launch the Virtio-rnd device, you can use the following command:

 .. code-block:: bash